 Masks are strongly recommended in shared indoor settings, if you can’t physically distance or you are with those more vulnerable to COVID-19.
 Improve ventilation by opening doors and windows, using fans or purifiers, and gathering outside where possible.

 Face masks are still required for everyone aged 8 and above in some locations, including on public transport, rideshares and taxis, and in sensitive settings such as hospitals and care facilities.
 They are also required by household contacts in quarantine who meet the criteria for leaving home.
-More details at and .
+More details at When to wear a face and Checklist for COVID .
 If you have COVID symptoms you should stay at home and get tested.

 All Victorians aged 6 months and over can get a free flu vaccination to help boost vaccination coverage and to avoid more hospitalisations throughout winter.
 To book, contact your local GP or community pharmacy.